Conscious sedation options for wisdom teeth and other tooth extractions. -

 - The patient is exceptionally apprehensive about their procedure.

-- The procedure is expected to be difficult or require an extended period of time (such as when removing impacted wisdom teeth).
+- The procedure is expected to be difficult or require an extended period of time (such as when removing multiple teeth, or impacted wisdom teeth).
 In these cases the patient might become physically or emotionally taxed.

 With either situation, sedating the patient helps to make their procedure more tolerable for them, which generally translates into allowing them to be a more ideal patient.